 Bent idler arms have plagued the Toyota torsion style IFS since its debut.
 Which production 28" tires, the load on the arm is sufficiently small that it typically does not fail and the bushings enjoy long life.
 With 33" tires the forces increase.
 Adjusting lift or adding spacers increases the angle exacerbating the situation.
 Adding a front locker severely increases the forward force and corresponding load on the steering making idler failure very likely.
 To prevent this a few things can be done.

-The installation of an idler brace may also help prolong the life of an idler arm.
+The installation of an idler brace, on the 4WD trucks, may also help prolong the life of an idler arm.
 It will help to bear the bending loads which cause the arm to bend upwards.

 Replacing the production plastic bushings with those of a metal type such as brass or oil impregnated bronze can help.
 Even with the idler brace, the bushings see all of the load.
 The plastic ones while inexpensive and easy to fix, will wear quickly in extreme situations.
 Once the plastic bushing wears it no longer supports the idler arm shaft.
 A pair of bronze bushings will help support the shaft top and bottom and allow the full length of the shaft to participate in resisting the loads on it.
 Here's more information on our replacement bushings.